-Where it is decided during this early discussion that special educational provision is required to support increased rates, parents will be informed that the school considers their child may require SEN support and their partnership sought in order to improve attainments.
+Where it is decided during this early discussion that special educational provision is required to support increased rates, parents will be informed that the school considers their child may require SEND support and their partnership sought in order to improve attainments.
 Support may be provided in class, through intervention programmes or with specific resources.

-Where needs are identified as being severe and requiring a higher level of support, the school may consult with parents and apply for an SEN Support plan with top-up funding from the Local Authority.
-Where there are complex needs with additional medical and/or social care needs, the school may consult with parents and apply for an Education, Health and Care Plan.
+Where needs are identified as being severe and requiring a higher level of support, the school may consult with parents and apply for additional funding from the Local Authority.
+Where there are complex needs with additional medical and/or social care needs, the school may consult with parents and apply for an Education, Health and Care Plan (EHCP).

-A child identified with SEN may require additional arrangements and adjustments, in accordance with national guidance, to enable them to fully access tests and assessments including GCSEs.
+A child identified with SEND may require additional arrangements and adjustments, in accordance with national guidance, to enable them to fully access tests and assessments including GCSEs.
 These access arrangements may take the form of a reader, a scribe, additional time or supervised rest breaks.
 The needs of students will be discussed and assessed against national criteria to determine eligibility to apply for access arrangements.

-those available in accordance with the curriculum Students are encouraged to access the wider life of the school community.
+(f) (f) Activities that are available for students with special educational needs in addition to those available in accordance with the curriculum Students are encouraged to access the wider life of the school community.
 Activities and school trips are available to all.
 Risk assessments are carried out and procedures are put in place to enable all children to participate.
 If a risk assessment suggests that additional support is required then arrangements can be made for a teaching assistant to support the child.
 The school recognises that students at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.